SeLite/SeLite.github.io/DrupalFramework.md

 Notes

-  * If you have DB filename starting with '.ht' and if (accidentally) the folder is accessible online, the file won’t be served.
+  * If you have DB filename starting with `.ht` and if (accidentally) the folder is accessible online, the file won’t be served.
 However, that makes it hidden on Linux/Mac OS, and therefore hard to list it or to pick up the file via [SettingsInterface](SettingsInterface).
-  * If you use Advanced > DB prefix, then DB prefix becomes a suffix of the DB file name, e.g. prefix ‘drupal\_’ makes the DB file name /etc/drupal7/default/files/data.sqlite-drupal`_`.
+  * If you use Advanced > DB prefix, then DB prefix becomes a suffix of the DB file name, e.g. prefix `drupal_` makes the DB file name `/etc/drupal7/default/files/data.sqlite-drupal_`.
 But Drupal also creates a file without the suffix, which can be confusing.

 ## Install Drupal 7.26 on CentOS 6.5 ##
 Use System > Administration > Add/Remove Software to install Apache (httpd), PHP and mbstring.
 Then System > Administration > Services > enable and start service httpd.